 I have found it helpful to write my affirmations with pen and paper, as a way to focus my mind at the start of the day.
 A friend gave me the cutest little journal, and I use it to write out a daily affirmation.
 By repeating it 10 times, it helps it stick better in my mind (a little like revising at school).

 I pick a new one each day depending on where I feel I need some extra support.
-Running my own business, I need to stay focussed on key tasks.
+Running my own business, I need to stay focused on key tasks.
 But I also find it helpful to reinforce a positive outlook on relationships, creativity, and health.

 Stuck for inspiration?
 Here's a few ideas to get you started: